Login manager

 A login manager is a login system for Unix and Unix-like operating systems.
 It comprises a login daemon, a login user interface, and a system for tracking login sessions.
 When a user tries to log in, the login manager passes the user's credentials to an authentication system.

 Since an X display manager is a graphical user interface for login, some people use the terms display manager and login manager synonymously.

-systemd, an init daemon for Linux, has an integrated login manager; its login daemon is called logind. systemd's login manager is an alternative to ConsoleKit.
+systemd, an init daemon for Linux, has an integrated login manager; its login daemon is called logind. systemd's login manager is a replacement for the no longer maintained ConsoleKit.